tezos/tezos/src/proto/alpha/docs/language.md

 by the programmer.

 ### Annotations

-All instructions in the language can optionally take an annotation.
+Most Instructions in the language can optionally take an annotation.
-Annotations allow you to specify additional information about data or pair and union types.
+Annotations allow you to better track data, on the stack and within pairs and unions.

+If added on the components of a type, the annotation will be propagated by the typechecker througout access instructions.

+Annotating an instruction that produces a value on the stack will rewrite the annotation an the toplevel of its type.

+Trying to annotate an instruction that does not produce a value will result in a typechecking error.

-At join points in the program
-(`IF`, `IF_LEFT`, `IF_CONS`, `IF_NONE`, `LOOP`), annotations must be compatible.
+At join points in the program (`IF`, `IF_LEFT`, `IF_CONS`, `IF_NONE`, `LOOP`), annotations must be compatible.
 Annotations are compatible if both elements are annotated with the same annotation or if at least one of the values/types is unannotated.

-An instruction that carries an annotation places an annotation on the top item in the stack.
-Stack visualization tools like the Michelson's Emacs mode print annotations as associated with each type.
+Stack visualization tools like the Michelson's Emacs mode print annotations associated with each type in the program, as propagated by the typechecker.
 This is useful as a debugging aid.

 ### Side note